Citizenship Question To Be Removed From 2020 Census In U.S. Territories

 The legal battle over the citizenship question has focused on the forms used in the census of the 50 states, which determines how congressional seats and Electoral College votes are distributed stateside.

 The Census Bureau, however, also conducts a head count once every 10 years in each of the U.S. territories.
 Since 2000, Puerto Rico has used the same census form as the one used by the states, as requested by the island's government.
+Washingon, D.C., also uses the same form as the states.

 The other territories, which the bureau calls "island areas," have conducted their counts with a different questionnaire.
 The bureau said the "original plan" for the 2020 island-area censuses was to use forms with questions adapted from the American Community Survey — including the question, "Are you a citizen or national of the United States?"